Cycling remembers ‘exceptional’ Gino Mader after death at the Tour de Suisse

 Geraint Thomas wrote on Twitter: “I can’t believe what I’m reading.
 Such a sad sad day.
 Thoughts with everyone who knew and loved Gino.”

 Former world champion Alejandro Valverde wrote: “There are no words.
 Terrible news.
-My support and love to his colleagues in @BHRVictorious as well as family and friends.”
+My support and love to his colleagues in Bahrain-Victorious as well as family and friends.”

-Bahrain-Victorious managing director Milan Erzen said the team wanted to race on in Mader’s honour.
+Bahrain-Victorious managing director Milan Erzen said: “We are devastated by the loss of our exceptional cyclist, Gino Mader.

 Race organisers said a doctor was at the scene of the crash within two minutes of it happening.
 It occurred with 14 kilometres of the 211km stage from Fiesch to La Punt remaining.